top of page

 11. Another name for His Freedom is Śakti (His Power).

-Another name or domination for Her Freedom or Independence is Śakti or Consciousness of Her Light.
-This Śakti, the Goddess, is mentioned in the revealed scriptures of Shaivism by the epithets: “Consciousness in Absolute Freedom, Supreme Speech, Principal Supremacy of the Supreme Being, State of Being a Doer or Realizer, Flashing Consciousness, Essence,” and so on.
+Another name another appellationfor His Freedom or Independence is Śakti or Awareness of His Light.
+This Śakti, the Goddess, is mentioned in the revealed scriptures of Shaivism by means of the epithets: 'Consciousness in Absolute Freedom, Supreme Speech, Main Supremacy of the Supreme Self, Doership, Flashing Consciousness, Essence', and so on and so forth.

-तच्छक्तेरन्यन्नाम स्पन्दं
+तच्छक्तेरन्यन्नाम स्पन्दः॥१२॥

 Tacchakteranyannāma spandaḥ||12||

-Another (anyat) name (nāma) for His Śakti (tad-śakteḥ) ( is) Spanda –the divine Vibration or Pulsation– (spandaḥ) .
+Another (anyat) name (nāma) for His Śakti (tad-śakteḥ) (is) Spanda -the divine Vibration or Pulsation- (spandaḥ).

 12. Another name for His Śakti is Spanda (the divine Vibration or Pulsation).